Chat with us, powered by LiveChat What is Mental Relapse? - South Carolina Addiction Treatment

 • Fantasizing about or planning the use of drugs and alcohol

-It can be extremely easy to transition from a mental relapse to a physical one.
-As a result, you must be armed with techniques and skills you can use to prevent your mental relapse from escalating.
+Transitioning from a mental relapse to a physical relapse occurs easily.
+Equip yourself with techniques and skills that prevent mental relapses from escalating.

 How Do I Prevent a Mental Relapse From Getting Worse?